-Although they are not demanding, Marigolds will benefit from an organic amendment when planting, together with a light application of an NPK 5-10-5 fertilizer.
-Only apply more fertilizer before flowering if you see clear signs that they lack nutrients.
+Although they are not demanding, I find that Marigolds (Tagetes) benefit from an organic amendment when planting, together with a light application of an NPK 5-10-5 fertilizer.
+I only apply more fertilizer before flowering if I see clear signs that they lack nutrients.
 Avoid overfertilizing by following the packaging strictly.

 Fertilizing & Plant Health

 With a few exceptions, most plants will grow better when given the right amount of fertilizer at the right time.
 That is, after all, what it is designed for.
 The fertilizers add essential nutrients to the soil critical to plant health.

 Nutrients are grouped into three different categories: macronutrients, secondary nutrients, and micronutrients.
 All nutrients are equally important and are essential for plant health, grouped into these categories only because plants require them in different quantities.

 Fertilizing your plants is your way of ensuring they have all the nutrients they need to be healthy and thrive (see our guide to marigold growth expectations for more).
 Knowing what fertilizer is made of helps you understand what type of fertilizer you need, why certain types of fertilizers are better for some plants and not others, and why your plants will need fertilizer applied at different times of the year.

 NPK fertilizers provide macronutrients, which should be present in plants at concentrations higher than secondary or micronutrients.

 - Phosphorus (P) – promotes flowering and fruiting

 - Potassium (K) – encourages root growth and photosynthesis.